SEB-Core/mongoose-recipes/README.md

 const mongoose = require('mongoose')
 ```

-Now, you'll need a new instance of the *Schema class* from Mongoose.
-In JavaScript, classes can be used to create reusable objects that all share similar properties and methods (built-in functions).
-Mongoose uses this to create a new model for you.
+Now, you'll need a new instance of the *Schema* class from **Mongoose**.
+In JavaScript, classes can be used to create reusable objects that all share similar properties and methods (built-in functions).  **Mongoose** uses this to create a new model for you.
 By convention, the name of this variable will be your resource + Schema to clearly designate it.

 ```js
 const userSchema = new mongoose.Schema({